 Helmet

-Protecting your head is vital when rock climbing, especially in settings where there may be loose rocks or potential falls.
-A climbing is designed to absorb impact and shield your head from falling debris.
+Protecting your head is vital when rock climbing, especially in outdoor settings where there may be loose rocks or potential falls.
+A climbing helmet is designed to absorb impact and shield your head from falling debris.
 Look for a helmet with a comfortable fit and proper ventilation to ensure you can wear it for extended periods without discomfort.

 Belay Device